• Navigator

 A string of red and pink paper hearts

 Holiday and event spending can provide additional insights beyond traditionally collected retail metrics.
-The National Retail Federation (NRF) is a good resource for holiday and seasonal spending as it tracks consumer spending related to the winter holidays, Halloween, St. Patrick’s Day, the Super Bowl, tax season, and Valentine’s Day.
+The National Retail Federation (NRF) is a good resource for holiday and seasonal spending trends as it tracks consumer spending related to the winter holidays, Halloween, St. Patrick’s Day, the Super Bowl, tax season, and Valentine’s Day.

 For February’s indicator we decided to take a look at NRF’s Valentine’s Day data and provide an overview of consumer trends.